OctopusDeploy/docs/docs/packaging-applications/build-servers/troubleshooting-integrations-with-build-servers.md

 If you are reading this doc, odds are you already tried to run an Octopus-related step in your build process and something didn't work the way you expected it.
 The goal of this document is to explain how all our integration steps work on the background so anyone can troubleshoot them on their own.

-## Troubleshooting Build Steps Created by the Octopus Deploy Team {#Octopus-Steps}
+## Troubleshooting build steps created by the Octopus Deploy team {#Octopus-Steps}

-### What Happens When an Octopus Step is Executed During the Build Process {#Octopus-Steps-What-happens-behind}
+### What happens when an Octopus Step is executed during the build process {#Octopus-Steps-What-happens-behind}

 The Octopus Deploy team supports many of the most popular integration plugins/extensions our there, like the ones for [Azure DevOps/TFS](/docs/packaging-applications/build-servers/tfs-azure-devops/index.md), [Teamcity](/docs/packaging-applications/build-servers/teamcity.md) and [Bamboo](/docs/packaging-applications/build-servers/bamboo.md).
 All the steps provided by these extensions/plugins are nothing but wrappers of the Octopus CLI that provide a UI with fields whose values will be passed to this command line tool during the build.